Seraphin-/crossbeats-tools/README.md

 		*ARCDecrypter* Allows files that can't be decrypted properly.

 The fileDetail method can be used to get information about the archive.

+The .unknowns.txt contains type information for the file, which is the first number after the filename.

 xfstool
 -------